AI in Education for Students and Researchers: 2025 Trends and Statistics

 With 73.6% of respondents already using AI in education, its role will only expand.
 One of the biggest areas of growth is predictive analysis, where AI is expected to help researchers spot patterns in massive datasets—an extension of how AI is already streamlining literature reviews and data organisation today.

 Collaboration is another key area.
-As AI tools become more sophisticated, they will help researchers across different disciplines and countries work together more efficiently, reducing language barriers and improving access to global knowledge.
+As AI in education tools become more sophisticated, they will help researchers across different disciplines and countries work together more efficiently, reducing language barriers and improving access to global knowledge.

 As AI technology advances, its impact on academic research will deepen, offering both opportunities and challenges.
 The focus now is on ensuring these tools remain accessible, ethical, and aligned with researchers’ real needs.